 2.3 Environmental monitoring

 At each site, 3-9 aluminium square collars (60 x 60 cm) were inserted to a depth of 30cm into the peat.
 At IP6, smaller circular plastic collars were used (15cm diameter) to facilitate the use of the CPY-4 chamber (PP Systems, UK) at that site.
 Soil loggers (µ logger; Zeta-tec, UK, Hobo External Data Loggers; Onset Computer Corporation, MA, USA or Comark N2012 Diligence Loggers, Norwich, UK) were established in all the IP sites and recorded soil temperatures (°C) at hourly intervals.
 Weather stations were installed at all the DP sites and recorded photosynthetic photon flux density (PPFD; µmol m-2 s-1) and soil temperatures (5 and 10cm depths) at 10 minute intervals.
 At DP3, soil volumetric moisture content (VMC, %) was also recorded (at 10 min intervals) by the weather station at that site.
-Weather stations were established at each site (exception IP5) and recorded photosynthetic photon flux density (PPFD; µmol m-2 s-1) and soil temperature at 5, 10 and 20 cm depths at 10 min intervals (°C).
-At DP3, volumetric moisture content (VMC %) was also recorded.
-Soil loggers (µlogger, Zeta-tec, UK, Hobo External Data Loggers, Onset Computer Corporation, MA, USA or Comark N2012 Diligence Loggers, Norwich, UK) were installed at each site and recorded hourly soil temperatures (°C) at 5, 10 and 20cm depths.At sites IP5 and IP6, soil temperature was only measured manually during CO2 flux measurements.
+At sites IP5 and IP6, soil temperature was only measured manually during CO2 flux measurements.
 In order to estimate soil temperature at times where data was lacking at these two sites, a regression based approach between manually recorded T5cm and air temperature recorded at 15 min intervals by a logger on the site was used to gap fill the data (r2 = 88.7 %).
 Water table level (WT) was manually measured from dipwells (internal diameter 2 cm) inserted adjacent to each collar.
 Wooden boardwalks were established at each site (exception IP6).

 2.4 Leaf area index (LAI)